luiHoll97/api-php/README.md

 ## Reflections

 As frustrating as learning new languages can be, this was really enjoyable.
 The documentation and support for PHP/Laravel is astounding and teething problems I expereienced were solved a lot quicker than normal.
 I didn't know much about PHP, but some of the stuff it can do is magical, especially the inclusion of PHP CLI commands.
 I will defintely look further into it in the future.
-Thanks for reading my project!
+Thanks for reading my project.

+Equally, I would love the opportunity to complete this task using node.js (with Ts)!